 #3 Tip the Bar Staff

 Don’t be such a tight arse.
-It doesn’t matter if they don’t tip where you’re from, everyone tips in Poland so you should too.
-More often then not the bar staff will undoubtedly look after you if you do leave a tip.
-Even if it’s just a couple of zł
+It doesn’t matter if tipping isn’t common where you’re from, everyone tips in Poland so you should too.
+More often than not the bar staff will undoubtedly look after you if you do leave a tip.
+Even if it’s just a couple of zloty.

 #4 Late night snack

 After experiencing all that Krakow Nightlife has to offer you’ll surely want to get a late-night snack on your way home.
 Swap out the standard greasy kebab for some Polish Pierogi.
-Most people will grab a quick heart-stopping kebab on there way back to there accommodation after a night on the town, but in Krakow, you can skip that and instead get yourself some excellent pierogi from some of the all-night pierogi shops.
+Most people will grab a quick heart-stopping kebab on their way back to their accommodation after a night on the town, but in Krakow, you can skip that and instead get yourself some excellent pierogi from some of the all-night pierogi shops.
 It’s much better for you than a kebab, and you won’t feel sick in the morning.
 Our favourite is 24Pierogi if you are looking for something extra another great option is the Polish Folk Show with All-You-Can-Eat Dinner

 #5 Do a Pub Crawl

 There are so many excellent and popular bars and clubs in Krakow.
-But there are also some horrible and shit bare and clubs in Krakow (not many but some).
+But there are also some horribly shit bars and clubs amongst the Krakow Nightlife (not many but some).
 The best way to see them all or at least the best ones is to join a Pub Crawl.
 It’s cheap, very convenient but most of all you skip all the bad venues.

-Most people spend all there time around the main square, but there are lots of great bars and areas you can venture out to.
+Most people spend all their time around the main square, but there are lots of great bars and areas you can venture out to.
 The Jewish Quarter (also known as Kazimierz) has some great bars and pubs.
-If you’re looking to spend some time with locals, then check out the area Dolnych Młynów or our Alternative Krakow Crawl.
+If you’re looking to spend some time with locals, then check out our Alternative Krakow Crawl.
 It’s also a great place to check out during the day and do a tour of Kazimierz and the former Jewish Ghetto.

 #7 Specify what Drinks you Want